 To avoid another security incident it is essential to carry out a thorough investigation, this will help you understand how the breach happened and the severity of its impact.
 We can build a plan to help identify the perpetrator, identify the root cause, scope and contain the situation and design strategies to mitigate any vulnerabilities found.

 We will conduct an in-depth analysis of your systems and assets so that we can build a stringent disaster recovery plan.
 Working alongside you, we will implement tailored policies and procedures and impart crucial knowledge and skills so that you can instantly respond in the event of a data breach.

 Cyber threat intelligence- Prevent, detect, respond.

 Effective ‘Breach readiness’ should go far beyond just prevention.
 Undoubtedly prevention is still highly important.
 However, organisations need to have technology that can quickly detect, contain, and remediate malware that evades security defenses.
-Our Cisco security experts will evaluate the security measures you have in place and immediately deploy the needed technologies into the environment.
-To speed the remediation of a hack we will ensure that you are protected from the first and last line of defense.
+Our Cyber Security experts will evaluate the security measures you have in place and immediately deploy the needed technologies into the environment.
+To speed the remediation of a hack we will ensure that you are protected from the first and last line of defence.

 CREST accredited penetration testing and vulnerability scanning